 Union Army Officer

-On August 13, he received additional authorization from the War Department to “accept and muster in wherever offered regiments for service in Tennessee and Kentucky in such numbers and of such arms as you may consider necessary for the best interests of the country.”
+On August 13, Nelson received additional authorization from the War Department to “accept and muster in wherever offered regiments for service in Tennessee and Kentucky in such numbers and of such arms as you may consider necessary for the best interests of the country.”
 One month later, on September 16, the War Department commissioned Nelson as a brigadier general in the U.S. Volunteer Army (General Orders, No. 106) and placed him in command of federal troops operating in Eastern Kentucky.

 In October 1861, Nelson led twelve units on the Big Sandy Expedition to drive Colonel John S. William’s Confederate forces out of Eastern Kentucky.
-On November 8, the two sides engaged at the Battle of Ivy Mountain.
+On November 8, the two sides engaged in the Battle of Ivy Mountain.
 Following two days of fighting, Nelson’s soldiers prevailed and forced the Rebels to withdraw to Virginia.

 On November 9, 1861, the War Department issued General Orders, No. 97, which dissolved the Department of the Cumberland and expanded the Department of the Ohio (including eastern Kentucky) commanded by Brigadier General Don Carlos Buell.
-Nearly one month later, on December 2, 1861, Buell issued Special Orders, No. 19 (Department of the Ohio) organizing the soldiers under his command into five divisions and assigning Nelson to command of the 47th Division.
+Nearly one month later, on December 2, 1861, Buell issued Special Orders, No. 19 (Department of the Ohio) organizing the soldiers under his command into five divisions and assigning Nelson to command the 4th Division.

 In February 1862, Buell sent Nelson and his division to Northern Tennessee to help Brigadier General Ulysses S. Grant subdue Fort Donelson on the Cumberland River.
 By the time Nelson arrived, Grant had already captured the Rebel stronghold, opening the way for the occupation of Nashville.
 Grant ordered Nelson to move upriver and occupy the city.
 On February 25, 1862, Nelson’s division marched into Nashville unopposed, making it the first Confederate capital to fall into Union hands during the Civil War.
 Buell entered Nashville with the rest of the Army of the Ohio the next day.